Skip to content

 $copy = $this->contentTypeService->copyContentType($contentTypeToCopy);

-The copy will automatically be given an identifier based on the original content type identifier and the copy's ID, for example: copy_of_folder_21.
+The copy is automatically getting an identifier based on the original content type identifier and the copy's ID, for example: copy_of_folder_21.

 To change the identifier of the copy, use a ContentTypeUpdateStruct: